The Role of Self-Regard in Customer Service

 The Foundation: Take Care of You

-• Take breaks.
-Step away to reset after draining interactions.
+- Take breaks.
+Step away to recharge after exhausting interactions.

-• Surround yourself with encouragement, teammates, mentors, or leaders who build you up, not wear you down.
+- Surround yourself with encouragement, teammates, mentors, or leaders who nourish you, not deplete you.

 Celebrate Progress, Not Perfection

-Growth isn’t always linear.
-Celebrate steps forward, no matter how small:
+Growth isn’t always a straight path.
+Celebrate every step forward, no matter how small.

-“I stayed calm with a difficult customer today.
-A month ago, I might have snapped.”
+“I remained calm with a difficult customer today.
+A month ago, I might have lost my temper.”

 Self-Reflection Questions